openrewrite/rewrite-docs/running-recipes/popular-recipe-guides/automatically-fix-checkstyle-violations.md

 ## Known Limitations

 We don't have OpenRewrite recipes implemented for all publicly available policies.
-If you find a checkstyle policy violation you'd like automated, visit the [rewrite](https://github.com/openrewrite/rewrite) repository and file an issue.
+If you find a checkstyle policy violation you'd like automated, visit the [rewrite](https://github.com/openrewrite/rewrite) repository and file an issue (or help out the community by contributing one yourself).

 {% hint style="info" %}
 Checkstyle configuration loading only informs the behavior of recipes, not which recipes are active.
 Regardless of the presence or non-presence of Checkstyle configuration, OpenRewrite will never apply any refactoring you do not explicitly activate.